Human overpopulation: Resource depletion

 Some commentary has attributed depletion of non-renewable resources, such as land, food and water, to overpopulation and suggested it could lead to a diminished quality of human life.
 Ecologist David Pimentel was one such proponent, saying "with the imbalance growing between population numbers and vital life sustaining resources, humans must actively conserve cropland, freshwater, energy, and biological resources.
 There is a need to develop renewable energy resources.
 Humans everywhere must understand that rapid population growth damages the Earth's resources and diminishes human well-being."

-Growth in food production has been greater than population growth.
+The Green Revolution significantly increased food production, enabling it to outpace population growth and avert widespread famine, particularly in the latter half of the 20th century.

 Although food shortages have been warned as a consequence of overpopulation, according to the Food and Agriculture Organization, global food production exceeds increasing demand from global population growth.
 Food insecurity in some regions is attributable to the globally unequal distribution of food supplies.

 The notion that space is limited has been decried by skeptics, who point out that the Earth's population of roughly 6.8 billion people could comfortably be housed an area comparable in size to the state of Texas in the United States (about 269000 sqmi).
 Critics and agricultural experts suggest changes to policies relating to land use or agriculture to make them more efficient would be more likely to resolve land issues and pressures on the environment than focusing on reducing population alone.

 Water scarcity, which threatens agricultural productivity, represents a global issue that some have linked to population growth.
 Colin Butler wrote in The Lancet in 1994 that overpopulation also has economic consequences for certain countries due to resource use.